Don't You Fake It

-Don't You Fake It is the debut album by the American rock band the Red Jumpsuit Apparatus.
+Don't You Fake It is the debut studio album by the American rock band the Red Jumpsuit Apparatus.
 The title is taken from a line in the opening track, "In Fate's Hands".
 The album garnered mixed reviews from critics.
 Don't You Fake It debuted at number 25 on the Billboard 200 and spawned three singles: "Face Down", "False Pretense" and "Your Guardian Angel".
 To promote the record, the band toured across North America with appearances at music festivals.

 Recording

 In January 2006, AbsolutePunk reported that the band was in the process of recording their first album.

 Release

 On March 4, 2006, "Face Down" was posted on the Red Jumpsuit Apparatus' Myspace profile.
 A music video was released for the song three days later.
 In May 2006, they appeared at The Bamboozle festival.
 Don't You Fake It was made available for streaming via AOL on July 17, 2006, before being released a day later.
 They went on a headlining US tour in August and September 2006, where they were supported by Monty Are I, and then appeared at the Bamboozle Left festival.
 On January 26, 2007, the music video for "False Pretense" was posted online.
 In February and March 2007, the band headlined that year's Take Action Tour.
 "False Pretense" impacted radio on March 13, 2007.
 The album was re-released on March 20.
 Following this, they appeared at The Bamboozle festival.
 From late June to late August, the band went on the 2007 edition of Warped Tour.
 "Your Guardian Angel" was released to radio on August 7.
 In October and November, the band went on a US tour with Amber Pacific and New Years Day.
 In April 2008, the band went on an acoustic US tour, dubbed Unplugged and Unaffected.
 In early May, the band appeared at the 2008 edition of the Bamboozle festival.